intel/QAT_Engine/README.md

     with '/build' appended.
 You only need to specify this parameter if the driver library files have been built somewhere other than the default.

---enable-usdm/--disable-usdm
+--enable-qat_contig_mem/--disable-qat_contig_mem
-    Enable/Disable compiling against the USDM component and that the link should be configured to link in the userspace library of the USDM component.
-The USDM component is a pinned contiguous memory driver that is distributed with the Upstream Intel(R) QAT Driver.
-It can be used instead of the supplied qat_contig_mem memory driver (disabled by default).
+    Enable/Disable compiling against the qat_contig_mem driver supplied within QAT Engine when using the Intel(R) QAT Driver HW Version 1.6.
+It can also be used instead of the USDM component distributed with the Intel(R) QAT Driver HW Version 1.7 (disabled by default).

 --with-usdm_dir=/path/to/usdm/directory
     Specify the path to the location of the USDM component.